steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 * Run the load tests, especially `ILoadTestS3ABulkDeleteThrottling`.

-## Committing patches to the upgrade branch

-The SDK and license upgrade MUST be in an isolated commit in the upgrade branch.

-The commit message MUST include the version number of the SDK used.

-Udate the JIRA title to the version number actually used.

-Other changes needed to fix test failures MUST go into a separate commit in the same branch.

 ## What if there are failures?

-*This is still a bit messy with duplicate text*

 Be prepared to roll-back, re-iterate or code your way out of a regression.